 Northern Dancer was named North America’s champion three-year-old colt of 1964 as well as Canadian Horse of the Year.
 In his two years of racing, Northern Dancer won 14 of his 18 races and never finished worse than third place.

 The National Thoroughbred Racing Association calls Northern Dancer “one of the most influential sires in Thoroughbred history.”
 At the time of his 1990 death, his offspring won more than 1,000 stakes races.

 With a penchant for siring winners, Northern Dancer’s stud fee reached $1 million, an amount four to five times his rivals’ fees.

-Northern Dancer was retired from breeding on April 15, 1987, at the age of 29 and died in 1990.
+Northern Dancer was retired from breeding on April 15, 1987, and died in 1990.
 He is buried at Windfields Farm in Oshawa, Ont.

 ‘GREAT CANADIAN MOMENTS’ MEDALS